-While a lot of users does not really care much about this feature upon utilization of external speakers, it is essential for an efficient performance.
+While a lot of users do not really care much about this feature upon utilization of external speakers, it is essential for efficient performance.
 Nevertheless, both devices include built-in speakers wire grille into the sides or atop the device.
 Both devices notably have decent speakers, not that loud with a low-frequency response.
-But nonetheless, ACER includes two 7 watts external speaker into its package with DTS compatibility to it.
+But nonetheless, ACER includes two 7-watt external speakers, into its package with DTS compatibility to it.
 This incorporation is quite intuitive as it should be.
 Thus, let’s give this solid point to ACER again.

 Both devices really have close prices.
-Though, it matters for most users who want to make sure that they’ll be giving the best picture quality as needed.
-As Amazon serving as standard reference, it is evident that Acer is about a hundred dollar cheaper than ASUS gaming monitor.
+Though, it matters for most users who want to make sure that they’ll be given the best picture quality as needed.
+As Amazon serves as a standard reference, it is evident that Acer is about a hundred dollars cheaper than the ASUS gaming monitor.
 Knowing this, Acer will gain another point for its price.

 Which One to Buy?

-Upon examining specs and features, you should be more confuse what to purchase with two devices.
+Upon examining specs and features, you should be more confused about what to purchase with two devices.
 Consequently, both devices have almost similar features that it’s really difficult to choose what is better than the other.
-As a recap, let’s review one from other.
+As a recap, let’s review one from another.